slowphil/texmacs-win-builder/README.md

 ## Requirements

-- Disk space needed for the building environment : nearly 5 GB.
+- Disk space needed for the building environment : about 5 GB.

 - Internet access (with large bandwidth, preferably)